Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Pope Julius II gave permission for the marriage between Catherine of Aragon and Henry VIII.
 The legality of the marriage was in question because Catherine had been married to Henry's elder brother Arthur.

 Catherine gave birth to a boy on the first of January but the child did not live long and died in February of the same year.

 All of Catherine of Aragon's children died in infancy until Princess Mary was born in February of 1516.
-Mary was healthy and Henry was happy to have an heir.
+Mary was healthy and King Henry VIII was happy to have an heir.
 But Henry would have been happier to have a son.

 Anne Boleyn came to the attention of Henry VIII.
 Anne was a lady-in-waiting for Queen Catherine and the sister of Mary Boleyn who was at the time the mistress of Henry VIII.
 Henry became besotted by Anne.

 To end the marriage between King Henry VIII and Catherine of Aragon, Thomas Wolsey set up a secret tribunal where Henry had to answer charges of having a illegal marriage.
 The court was held in secret so Catherine did not know.
 The plan was to present the facts to the Pope who would annul the marriage.
 Problems occurred when Rome was attacked by Catherine's nephew Charles V the Holy Roman Emperor and the Pope was captured.
 Any chance of the Pope annulling the marriage was now gone.

 Henry VIII told Catherine of Aragon that their marriage was invalid because she had earlier been married to his brother Arthur.
 Anne Boleyn, who Henry had become besotted with, wanted Henry to divorce Catherine and to marry her.